dotnet/reactive/Rx.NET/Documentation/adr/0003-uap-targets.md

 #### Compiler Constants

 When using the supported UWP build tools (with the old-form project system, which we can't use because we also need to build modern targets), the `WINDOWS_UWP` define constant is set, enabling source code compiled into multiple targets to detect that it is being built for UWP with a `#if WINDOWS_UWP`.
-So we need this in `Directory.build.props`:
+So we need this in `Directory.Build.props`:

 ```xml
 <DefineConstants>$(DefineConstants);WINDOWS_UWP</DefineConstants>